 But did you know that NIH research also improves South Carolina's economy?

-Last year, organizations in South Carolina received more than 400 grants from the NIH totaling nearly $150 million.
-That money helped support almost 6,600 jobs and spurred over $400 million in economic activity in South Carolina.
+Last year, organizations in South Carolina received more than 441 grants from the NIH totaling more than $183 million.
+That money helped support 3,687 jobs and spurred over $509 million in economic activity in South Carolina.

-Send a message to South Carolina's senators and representatives, urging them to improve the health and economic well-being of our state and to increase funding for the NIH now.
+Send a message to you senators and representative, urging them to improve South Carolina's health and economic well-being and to increase funding for the NIH again this year.